From The Highlands of Papua New Guinea

 Sustainability and Traceability

-A selection of our supply chains and our mills are Organic Certified (NASAA, EU, NOP, COR) and we work together with several high-end specialty suppliers to create some amazing small lots that come with equally amazing and unique stories.
+Our operation is HACCP certified and a selection of our supply chains and our mills are Organic Certified (EU, USDA NOP, COR equivalent).
+We work together with several high-end specialty suppliers to create some amazing small lots that come with equally amazing and unique stories.